The-Blue-W1zard/The-Blue-W1zard/README.md

 - 👋 Hi, I’m @The-Blue-W1zard
-- 👀 I’m interested in ...
-Coding and gaming
+- 👀 I’m interested in ....
 - 🌱 I’m currently learning ...
-Python & a bit of java/c++
+Python & a bit of java/c++ (now c# and gdscript)
 - 💞️ I’m looking to collaborate on ...
 Nothing yet
 - 📫 How to reach me ...